kunnath/cypressdemo/assets/README.md

 A ReactJS application with cypress  is usually made of 2  main container -

-container1 :api container run in node:8 with port 5000, command to start "npm start", and in node:8 with port 8080, command to start "npm start-api"
+Container1 :api container run in node:8 with port 5000, "npm start" command to start PORT=5000 react-scripts.

-container2 :cypress
+            in node:8 command start "npm start-api" with port 8080 to run "app.py"

-               container run cypress with all feature file from integration folder and report to testrail.
+Container2 :cypress container run cypress with all feature file from integration folder and report to testrail.

-few new files added,scripts/wait_for_it.sh is used to wait for the ReactJS application up running for the cypress container.
+ new files added, "scripts/wait_for_it.sh" this file used to wait for the ReactJS application up running for the cypress container.

-As already stated this project implementation is not fully completed due technical diffculty and slowness.
+As already stated this project implementation is not fully completed due to technical diffculty and internet slowness.
           I am providing my solution as much as possible i can.

 The entry point for a user is a website which is available under the address: **http://localhost:5000/#**

 ![diagram](https://github.com/kunnath/cypressdemo/blob/master/assets/cypress.png)